What is it?

 Funny thing, but about six or seven years ago, I used to amuse myself by intending orbs to show up when I took pictures.
 And strangly, it seemed they did -- not always, but often they did.

 All kinds of things such as bright flashes of light would show up even when there was no flash going off.
-I just dismssed them as funny things digital cameras did.
-Most often I got intricate orbs like the one below.
-I just assumed these to be dust particles in front of the lens.
-Here's one I enlarged and did some colour highlighting.
-This, I think, is what a camera flash does with a dust particle.
-I have many of these.
-But that doesn't explain the first photo which is translucent.
+I just dismssed them as funny things digital cameras do.
+Often I got intricate orbs like the ones in the next post called Enlightened.
+Perhaps most of these are just dust particles in front of the lens but is it just coincidence this where I often sit to meditate on the couch by the lamp.
+Maybe, maybe not.

-The one I took below of the evening sky is your regular flash flare.
+The one below of the evening sky is your regular flash flare.
 Rather pretty, but not unsual.

-I don't know what to think about the one below.
+However, I don't know what to think about the one below.
 Am I the only one, but it seems to throb when I look at it.
+Optical illusion, I'm sure...
 I can image all kinds of mystical things in the centre light.
-Took it randomly in the night sky.
+Took it randomly in the night sky to see what might happen.
 Sure wasn't expecting this.

 Perhaps seeing these strange ocular phenomena show up all the time is what inspired me to write about orbs in the first chapter of Elysium's Passage (which, believe me, is just as strange).